axodotdev/oranda/docs/src/configuration.md

 > 📦 = automatically collected from your package metadata!

-`oranda` is designed to work with no configuration- for projects with a `package.json` or `Cargo.toml`, `oranda` will grab the project metadata it needs from your project manifest file.
+**`oranda` is designed to work with no configuration**- for projects with a `package.json` or `Cargo.toml`, `oranda` will grab the project metadata it needs from your project manifest file.
+It can also infer a lot of the things it wants to render from your already existing environment.

 If you project has both a `Cargo.toml` and a `package.json` we recommend defining project metadata fields like `name` in your `oranda.json`.